What Is an HMO?

 You Have Choices

-Finding a care provider you feel comfortable with is important.
+Finding a provider you feel comfortable with is important.
 You can change your PCP, medical group or independent practice association to another in-network provider at any time.
-The only exception is if you are hospitalized or in the 2nd or 3rd trimester of pregnancy.
+The only exceptions are when you are hospitalized or in the second or third trimester of pregnancy.

 Online